Here's How Your Trade Signify Health Inc. (SGFY) Aggressively Right Now

 SGFY’s Market Performance

-SGFY stocks went down by -3.93% for the week, with a monthly drop of -20.23% and a quarterly performance of 28.46%, while its annual performance rate touched -49.85%.
-The volatility ratio for the week stands at 5.72% while the volatility levels for the past 30 days are set at 5.63% for Signify Health Inc..
-The simple moving average for the period of the last 20 days is -11.22% for SGFY stocks with a simple moving average of -18.08% for the last 200 days.
+SGFY stocks went up by 1.65% for the week, with a monthly drop of -18.86% and a quarterly performance of 16.81%, while its annual performance rate touched -42.75%.
+The volatility ratio for the week stands at 8.15% while the volatility levels for the past 30 days are set at 6.38% for Signify Health Inc..
+The simple moving average for the period of the last 20 days is -5.84% for SGFY stocks with a simple moving average of -16.06% for the last 200 days.

 Analysts’ Opinion of SGFY